Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion

-\item{(3)} \, Ginibre studied the statistical ensembles of Gaussian, but non-Hermitian random matrices with not only complex-valued entries, but also with real-valued and quaternion-valued entries \cite{Gin65}.
-The present non-Hermitian matrix-valued BM, $(M(t))_{t \geq 0}$, provides a dynamical extension of the complex Ginibre ensemble.
-A restriction to real-valued and an extension to quaternion-valued Brownian motions for the entries of non-Hermitian matrix-valued BM should be studied in future.
-In the Hermitian random-matrix ensembles, the parameter $\beta$ has been introduced, which takes special values of $\beta=1$ for the real-valued, $\beta=2$ for the complex-valued, and $\beta=4$ for the quaternian-valued entries.
+\item{(3)} \, Ginibre studied the statistical ensembles of Gaussian and non-Hermitian random matrices with not only complex-valued entries, but also with real-valued and quaternion-valued entries \cite{Gin65}.
+The present non-Hermitian matrix-valued BM, $(M(t))_{t \geq 0}$, provides a dynamical extension of the \textit{complex} Ginibre ensemble.
+A restriction to real-valued and an extension to quaternion-valued BMs for the entries of non-Hermitian matrix-valued BM should be studied in future.
+In the Hermitian random-matrix ensembles, the parameter $\beta$ has been introduced, which takes special values; $\beta=1$ for the real-valued, $\beta=2$ for the complex-valued, and $\beta=4$ for the quaternion-valued entries.
 Dyson derived the following system of SDEs for the eigenvalue process $(\bLambda^{\rm H}(t))_{t \geq 0}$ in the cases with $\beta=1,2$ and 4 for the Hermitian matrix-valued BM, $(M^{\rm H}(t))_{t \geq 0}$ \cite{Dys62,Kat_Springer},